KQM-git/TCL/docs/evidence/equipment/artifacts.md

 * It is known that some enemies in the game can have innate “frozen” auras.
 * This can be observed in both data-mined files and in-game UI.

 1. Data-mined files for Frostarm Lawachurl and Cryo Hypostasis (test subjects for this ticket).
-Their element type is defined as “Frozen”.
+Their Element type is defined as “Frozen”.
    [Github](https://github.com/Dimbreath/GenshinData/blob/d633c8cfe5f1f383413a1f65f44d9bd018e5f9be/BinOutput/Ability/Temp/MonsterAbilities/ConfigAbility_Monster_Brute_Ice.json#L926)
    [Github](https://github.com/Dimbreath/GenshinData/blob/d633c8cfe5f1f383413a1f65f44d9bd018e5f9be/BinOutput/Ability/Temp/MonsterAbilities/ConfigAbility_Monster_Effigy_Ice.json#L351)
 2. Element symbols shown in-game.
-The two enemies both have same symbol as Frozen enemies instead of Cryo element symbol.
+The two enemies both have same symbol as Frozen enemies instead of Cryo Element symbol.
    [Imgur](https://imgur.com/iWVdbrC)

 **Testing:**